-In 2017, there were 789,020 bankruptcy filings in the U.S., and 97% of those were personal (non-business).
-While the number of filings has decreased since 2013, people are still facing overwhelming debts that they can’t repay.
+In 2019, there were 774,940 bankruptcy filings in United States courts, 97% of which were personal (non-business).
+While the number of people going through bankruptcy courts has decreased from its peak in 2013, there is still a sizeable group of people saddled with debts, from student loans to overdue taxes, that they can’t repay.

-If your situation has reached the point of no return, filing bankruptcy may be the best way to start over.
-But there are some things you should understand first.
+Making a filing in a bankruptcy court could be the best way to start over.
+But bankruptcy is a legal matter with far-reaching consequences.
+There are some things you should understand before taking this step.

-In this ultimate guide to bankruptcy, find everything you should know before filing, including:
+In this ultimate guide to bankruptcy, we cover all of the major topics, including:

 - Alternatives to consider